rawatsudhir1/DockerizedAngularApplicationAzure/README.md

     ![](media/image44.png)

--   Run **docker container ls -a** to check if container is stop or not**.** It will show no record which means no container is running.
+-   Run **docker container ls -a** to check if container is stop or not.
+It will show no record which means no container is running.

--   Switch to browser and refresh the page or type
-    <http://localhost:3000>.
-Since no container is running hence you see
-    **"Can't reach the page"**
+-   Switch to browser and refresh the page or type <http://localhost:3000>.
+Since no container is running hence you see **"Can't reach the page"**

     ![](media/image45.png)